 Final Expense Insurance

-Final expense insurance is meant for people who only need enough cash to cover their funerals and burial or cremation.
+This is a relatively new style of policy meant for people who only need enough cash to cover their funerals and burial or cremation.
 The benefit amounts are low.
-They cap at $25,000, but some people opt for $10,000.
+They cap at $25,000, but most people opt for $10,000.
 (That is the average cost of a funeral in the United States.)

 It’s a permanent policy so it typically costs a little more than a term policy, but it also doesn’t expire.